alan-turing-institute/AutisticaCitizenScience/project-communications/presentations/README.md

 #### This file contains links to slides for presentations given on the Turing/Autistica Citizen Science Project.

+* 28-10-2022: The Turing Way Fireside chat: Bastian and Georgia spoke to other amazing citizen sciientsts and practioners from MammalWeb and NASA.
+Recording available on [YouTube](https://www.youtube.com/watch?v=DaPydydUcOc&list=PLBxcQEfGu3DmBcSmt9GVfo4wN1KP1y2yl&index=10).
 * 26-09-2022: "Participatory Science & Co-Creation: AutSPACEs' approach to participatory research", presented by Georgia Aitkenhead and Sophia Batchelor for an AIM RSF Cross-Consortia Knowledge Share Session.
 Slides available on [Zenodo](https://zenodo.org/record/7113771).
 * 23-03-2022: "AutSPACEs: co-creating a citizen science platform", presentation delivered by Georgia Aitkenhead and James Scott to the UK Centre for Data Ethics anad Innovation.
 Slides available on [Zenodo](https://zenodo.org/record/6411932)
 * 07-03-2022: 'Citizen Science with AutSPACEs': workshop delivered by Georgia Aitkenhead, Sophia Batchelor, James Scott and Susanna Fantoni for the [2022 Mozilla Festival](https://www.mozillafestival.org/en/#/).
 Slides available on [Zenodo](https://zenodo.org/record/6337903).